 Would you like to be able to ride your bike to work?
 If you are attracted to the idea of getting a little exercise of the two-wheeled type while reducing your carbon footprint, bicycling to work might be the answer.
 But which neighborhood you live in can make this either impossible, or alternatively, a great and realistic option.
 NeighborhoodScout's analysis revealed that the Albany Historic District neighborhood is a fantastic option for bicycle commuters, as 6.5% of commuters here do ride their bikes to and from work on a daily basis.
 This is a higher amount than we found in 98.9% of the neighborhoods in America.

-One of the unique characteristics of the Albany Historic District neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.9% of the neighborhoods in America.
+The Albany Historic District neighborhood stands out for having an average per capita income lower than 98.9% of the neighborhoods in the United States.
 Also of note, 60.0% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 American households most often have a car, and regularly they have two or three.
 But households in the Albany Historic District neighborhood buck this trend.
 41.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.2% of U.S. neighborhoods.